Anti-Trans Legislative and Policy Risk Map

 Five out of thirteen Canadian jurisdictions, and eleven I have sufficient data on, are ones I’d consider ‘high risk’.
 This is because of a variety of actions taken by their respective provincial cabinets and prime ministers which all suggest the potential of further harm towards trans people down the line.
 These are as follows:

-- Alberta
+• Alberta

-- Manitoba
+• Manitoba

-- Ontario
+• Ontario

 Close behind, Ontario’s Education Minister has announced, during a recent press conference, that parents “must be fully involved” if their child chooses to use a different pronoun at school.
 The current Ontario government, led by a P.C. majority, is equally responsible for gutting the province’s sexual education curriculum in 2018, and has refused to stand up for trans and non-binary people’s best interests on numerous occasions; they’ve also previously attempted to union-bust using the notwithstanding clause.
 It’s quite likely that Ontario will follow suit in N.B. and Sask.’s governments’ footsteps in codifying anti-trans policies, and potentially legislation, down the line.
+For now though, nothing has changed yet.

-Whether all five of these provinces will attempt to further curtail trans and non-binary youth and adults’ civil liberties beyond schooling remains to be seen.
+Whether these provinces will attempt to further curtail trans and non-binary youth and adults’ civil liberties beyond schooling remains to be seen.
 However, with the current climate of imported transphobia from the U.S., U.K., and abroad, it would not be surprising to me if the situation gets worse very quickly.

 Medium-risk province: Québec